JuanMoncaleano/TitanicSurvivalPrediction/README.md

 ## Acknowledgments

-- Your team members
-- Any third-party libraries or data sources used
+- Data source: The dataset used for this project was obtained from Kaggle, https://www.kaggle.com/datasets/vinicius150987/titanic3/data